chintabhavana27-crypto/HR-Attrition-Analysis-Power-BI/README.md

 # HR Attrition & Employee Insights Dashboard
+# Domain
+The Domain would simply be Human Resources (HR) focusing on employee data analytics and business intelligence.
+Primary Domain: HR Analytics
+Focus:Employee attrition,Performance,Department and Job satisfaction.

 ## Overview
 This repository contains a Power BI dashboard designed to analyze and visualize employee attrition data.
 The dashboard provides in-depth insights into various factors affecting employee retention such as department, age, income, gender, work-life balance and job satisfaction.
 The analysis offers HR teams actionable recommendations to improve retention strategies and reduce turnover rates.